andy-t-wang/anthropic-hackathon/README.md

 Youtube Link: https://youtu.be/vmj_HVbRTCY

 ## Inspiration
-Styling is often a deal breaker for many companies purchasing white-label products.
+Homogeneous styling is often a deal breaker for many companies purchasing white-label products.
+Engineers end up spending a ton of time iterating on style requests from customers.
 As the customer base grows, ad-hoc styling for each implementation becomes extremely time-consuming and tedious.
 Using LLMs we are able to automate much of the work and generate style sheets by parsing the customer's webpage code.

 ## What it does
 Chameleon downloads the webpage source code from the URL, does some pre-processing to the input and then passes it into Claude 2 to generate the component theme.